eeditiones/tuttle/README.md

 -  the data xar containing the target collection must be installed prior to using Tuttle
 -  Authtoken for git repository to use

-## Current restrictions

-In version 1.1.1 not implemented:
--  webhooks are not fully implemented.

 ## Building and Installation

 Tuttle uses Gulp as its build tool which itself builds on NPM.